RobTillaart/SD2405/README.md

 Note: This SD2405 library is a refactored version of an older experimental SD2405 library from 2022 which was never published.
-The API (base RTC functions), documentation and examples is recently (0.1.1) aligned with my DS3232 library.
+The API (base RTC functions), documentation and examples is recently (dec 2024) aligned with my DS3232 library.

 Feedback as always is welcome, please open an issue on GitHub.

+### AM/PM

+The library only supports the 24 hour per day model to minimize footprint.
+Subtracting 12 hours is not difficult if one needs an **AM/PM** layout.

 ### Breaking changes 0.2.0